|1978 European Cup|

 GK: Jerzy Dudek (Poland)

-Best remembered for helping winning the Champions' League in 2005.
-In the Final, he saved two penalties in the shootout. he also played for Feyenoord and Real Madrid.
+Dude was best remembered for helping winning the Champions' League in 2005.
+In the Final, he saved two penalties in the shootout that beat AC Milan.
+He also played for Feyenoord and Real Madrid.
+Dudek played 60 times for Poland – the second most-capped player in his position for several years – representing the nation at the 2002 FIFA World Cup.

 RB: Phil Neal (England)

-The great right back from Liverpool of the 1970's.
-One of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
-Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup.
+Neal was the great right back from Liverpool between 1974 and 1985.
+He was one of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
+He also played for Northampton Town and Bolton Wanderers as a full back.
+Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup and the 1980 European Championship.

 RB: Tommy Smith (England)

-Yates joined Liverpool in 1961 from Dundee United.
+Yeats joined Liverpool in 1961 from Dundee United.
 He was the captain of the side that won the promotion to the top level and began nearly 25 years of successes in England.
+He later had three years as player/manager at Tranmere Rovers.
+Yeats was also player/manager at Barrow and Santa Barbara Condors.

 Carragher spent his entire career with Liverpool.
-He is their seond longest serving player in history.
+He is their second longest serving player in their history.
 He won the Champions' League in 2005 and two FA Cups with them.
-He was a part of England's team at Euro 2004 and the WC Finals in 2006.
+He had 38 caps for England.
+He was a part of England's team at Euro 2004 and the WC Finals in 2006 and 2010.
+His international career was limited by playing at the same time as John Terry, Sol Campbell, Rio Ferdinard, etc.

 SW: Alan Hansen (Scotland)